Skip to content

 Common fields (all events): session_id, transcript_path, cwd, permission_mode, hook_event_name.
 Event-specific fields (like tool_name and tool_input for PreToolUse) are added on top.

 Hooks communicate results through exit codes and optional JSON on stdout.
-Choose one approach per hook: either exit codes alone, or exit 0 with JSON for structured control (Claude Code only processes JSON on exit 0).
+Choose one approach per hook: either exit codes alone, or exit 0 with JSON for structured control.
+Claude Code only processes JSON on exit 0, so if your hook exits with any other code, stdout and any JSON it contains are silently discarded.

 Universal JSON fields (all events):